-Figure 8. (a) Land surface above 45 $^{\circ}$ N terrestrial water storage and the contribution of each reservoir in the model.
-Terrestrial water storage (TWS) variations of latitudes over 45 $^{\circ}$ N (HIGHLAT) from GRACE (grey), the STD (black lines) and from the PEAT version (black dashed) for all peatlands grid cells with both peat and non-peat soil columns, including the water reservoir variations of total humidity of the soil (b) and the variations of the total humidity of the peat soil column only (c).
+Figure 10. (a) Land surface above 45 °N terrestrial water storage and the contribution of each reservoir in the model.
+Terrestrial water storage (TWS) variations of latitudes over 45 °N (HIGHLAT) from GRACE (grey), the STD (black lines) and from the PEAT version (black dashed) for all peatlands grid cells with both peat and non-peat soil columns, (b) including the water reservoir variations of total soil moisture of the soil and (c) the variations of total soil moisture of the peat soil column only.